How to Measure Wig Length for Beginners

 how to measure wigs length

-Wig Length Chart
+8-30 inches Wig Length Chart

 Wig lengths are typically measured in inches, with one inch being approximately equal to 2.54 cm.
 Most brands in the market offer a range of common wig lengths, spanning from 8-inch short bob hair to 32-inch long wigs.
 These lengths reflect the most common natural hair lengths.
 The most popular range of lengths falls between 10 inches and 26 inches.
 Wigs within this range strike a balance, not being overly long or too short, making them manageable for most individuals.
 Here is a wig length guide to serve as a reference for you: